oldrobloxcorptestingapi/terbulence-v2/README.md

 </center>

 ## <span style="color: #32ae62;">Features</span>

-- Cleaner UI
-- Better Window Manager
-- App Store
-- A brand new terminal
-- And lots more!

 ## <span style="color: #32ae62;">Setup</span>

 To get started its pretty easy you need pnpm which can be installed by running: `npm i -g pnpm` and then just need to the run following command